AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:por-step4}

 Before we discuss a change that Chain B could make, it is important to note that chain-work done with one hashing algorithm is *not generally convertible* to 'equivalent' work done via another hashing algorithm.
-For example, there is no meaningful *generic* answer to the question "how many *double SHA256* hashes is one *Ethash* hash worth?".
-In fact, there is no meaningful answer to similar questions that use any other other combination of hashing algorithms, either.
+For example, there is no meaningful *generic* answer to the question \emph{how many double SHA256 hashes is one Ethash hash worth?} In fact, there is no meaningful answer to similar questions that use any other other combination of hashing algorithms, either.
 It is not possible to *generically and universally* convert between qualitatively different units[^et-conversion].
 It is *only* to do this within some *context* where with a *defined* conversion method.
 We'll look at some such contexts later.

 [^et-conversion]: The philosophical generalization of *qualitative conversion* and the *necessary* role that *goals* and *context* play is [Elliot Temple's](https://elliottemple.com) idea.
 It is covered in his [*Critical Fallibilism Course*](https://gumroad.com/l/mhtbA).
 It's also partially covered in (or related to) [Elliot's *Yes or No Philosophy* course](https://gumroad.com/l/hxqsh) and some of his articles, e.g., [*IGCs* ({Idea, Goal, Context} triples)](https://curi.us/2387-igcs) and [*Bottleneck Examples*](https://curi.us/2353-bottleneck-examples).

-NB: Bitcoin does two SHA256 hashes per block, which is why I refer to "double SHA256" above.
+NB: Bitcoin does two SHA256 hashes per block, which is why I refer to ``double SHA256'' above.

 For the purposes of our hypothetical construction, let's say that B and E do *equal work over equal time*.
 In the current example, that means that the work required to produce either $B_i$ or $E_j$ is the same. *For the sake of this construction, we'll also presume this relationship doesn't change over time*.
 Our constant of conversion is thus: 1 *E Blocks per B Block*.

 NB: we're not that concerned with whether this is a reasonable assumption or not; right now, we just need a way to convert the work done on each chain into the same units.
 (Some methods for doing this will be discussed in \autoref{sec:comparing-diff-pows}.)

-Currently, the Chain B network chooses the "heaviest" (most worked) chain as its common history.
-Chain B calculates the "weight" of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- say these are measured in *double SHA256 hashes*.
+Currently, the Chain B network chooses the \`\`heaviest'' (most worked) chain as its common history.
+Chain B calculates the \`\`weight'' of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- say these are measured in *double SHA256 hashes*.
 For the purposes of illustration, let's normalize this number to be in terms of *B Blocks* -- instead of *double SHA256 hashes*; that's easy, since each block is worth 1 *B Block* by definition.
 Now, we can also measure the work in *E Blocks*, too (that being: 1 *E Block*).

 How can the network choose the heaviest chain?
 Well, a traditional blockchain might use a simple recursive function like \autoref{alg:vanilla-bw}.